exlskills/course-java-ap/07_Object Oriented Programming/02_Abstract Classes and Interfaces/00_Implementing Abstract Classes/03_Multiple Choice.prob.md

 >>Which of the following statements about a class that contains an abstract method is(are) true?
-<p>I.   You can't have any constructors in this class.
+<p>I.   You can't have any constructors in this class.<br/>
 II.
-This class must be declared as abstract.
+This class must be declared as abstract.<br/>
 III.
 You can't declare any fields in this class.</p><<

 ( ) I only {{Incorrect because constructors can be declared in an abstract class.}}